 The shack workhorse is an Elecraft K3 though the latest arrival is also getting plenty of use.
 It's an Elad FDM-DUO, a standalone SDR transceiver of remarkable capability.
 Other rigs include a Ten-Tec Corsair II, with its fine receiver, a Tec-Tec Century 22, which still packs a punch, and a Ten-Tec Delta 580, which offers smooth, near-silent QSK.

-I've built a number of QRP rigs, including the Rockmite with its punchy 500mW, and I enjoy working portable on the moors.
+I've built a number of QRP radios, including the Rockmite with its tiny roar of 500mW, and I enjoy working portable on the moors which rise up around this Yorkshire town.
 Sailing is another interest and you may hear me from time to time operating /mm.

 You must be logged in to file a report on this page